Punakaiki Horse Treks

 Punakaiki Horse Treks offers invigorating and enjoyable horse riding in a natural and safe environment suited to all levels of riders.

 10% off 2.5 hour horse ride if staying one night, 15% off our 2.5 hour horse ride when you stay two nights with us.
 Min 2 people.
 Booked thought this website.
+These special rates only apply to the 2.5 hour ride.

 Ride on horseback through verdant West Coast native bush as you gaze up at 300-foot-high limestone cliffs, or stroll your horse through the fresh West Coast surf to view the magnificence of the Pancake Rocks.